pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ovf.md

 ### SELinux

-SELinux is running in *permissive* mode
+SELinux is running in *permissive* mode.